joshmaxsilverman/joshmaxsilverman.github.io/_posts/2018-01-21-Bridged-Islands.md

       Vars.append(BridgesBetween[(Island,Neighbor)])
 ```

-Now we have to state the rules of the puzzle in terms of constraints on the values of these variables.
+Now we have to state the rules of the puzzle as constraints on the values of these variables.
 The first constraint is that the value of an island is the number of bridges from it to its neighbors.

 ```python
 for Island in Islands: